amy777555/SkylineProblem/README.md

 ## Output Format

-The output file will list tuples containing the calculated height and x-coordinate of each building's skyline a shown:
+The output file will list tuples containing the calculated height and x-coordinate which correspond to each building's skyline as shown:

 Example: